Rangarig/MK312WIFI/README.md

 ** Flashing:
 Please keep in mind that the ESP8266-01 runs on 3.3 volts.
-So your serial adapter should be set in 3.3VOLTS MODE.
+So your serial adapter should be set in **3.3VOLTS MODE** or it will die.
-The ESP8266-01 can be programmed from the arduino software like this:
+The ESP8266-01 can be programmed from the arduino software connected like this:

 |Left|Pins|Right|
 |---|---|---|